Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 - [Google map generator](https://google-map-generator.com/) - was used to import business location.
 - [jQuery](https://jquery.com/)- was used for a responsive navbar.
 - [Am I Responsive](http://ami.responsivedesign.is/) - to check if the site is responsive on different screen sizes.

-- [Responsive navbar and hamburger menu](https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci) - this site is used to help me build a responsive navbar and hamburger menu
-- [IMG2GO](https://www.img2go.com/compress-image#j=f26cc008-23b4-4d4e-9934-96877fa9a7e7) and [Tiny PNG]{https://tinypng.com/} - this sites were used to help me compress the images
+- [IMG2GO](https://www.img2go.com/compress-image#j=f26cc008-23b4-4d4e-9934-96877fa9a7e7) and [Tiny PNG]{https://tinypng.com/} - these sites were used to help me compress the images

 # Testing

-- Tested on Chrome, Opera, Microsofte Edge and Firefox desktop version browsers
+- Tested on Chrome, Opera, Microsoft Edge and Firefox desktop version browsers
 - Chrome Developer Tools are used to test the responsiveness on: Desktop, Laptop, Moto G4, Galaxy S5, iPhone 5/SE, iPhone 6,7,8, iPhone 6,7,8 Plus, iPad, iPad Pro, Galaxy Fold

 ## Validating

-The W3C Markup Validator and W3C CSS Validator Services were used to check my code for syntax errors in thisproject.
+The W3C Markup Validator and W3C CSS Validator Services were used to check my code for syntax errors in this project.

 - [HTML](https://validator.w3.org/)